The reason Chrome is being "Skipped" is because something associated with it is running during the time you are performing a clean.

 Note: When cleaning, CCleaner may generate the following notice:

-If you never see this notice, you may have opted to 'Do not show me this message again”; you must restore CCleaner’s default settings (in Options > Advanced) in order to restore these notifications.
+If you do not see this notice, or similar, when cleaning, you may have opted to 'Do not show me this message again”.
+To turn this setting off, you must restore CCleaner’s default settings (in CCleaner's Options > Advanced menu) in order to restore these notifications.